Shubham18091998/VaccineAvailabilityNotifier/README.md

 Step-2:Install below dependencies using command prompt.

-pip install requests
+pip install requests (For Windows and Linix)

-pip install requests pygame
+pip install requests pygame (For Windows and Linux)

-pip install plyer
+pip install plyer (For Windows)

 sudo apt-get install python-gobject (For Linux)